Emo2003/chefaa/README.md

 ## Architecture

-Chefaa follows a feature-based clean architecture, with one module per user role and shared infrastructure kept separate from feature logic.
+Chefaa follows a feature-based clean architecture, with one set of modules per user role and shared infrastructure kept separate from feature logic.

 ```mermaid
 graph TB